optuna/optuna/CONTRIBUTING.md

 - briefly describe and reflect the changes
 - wrap any code with backticks
-- no period in the PR title
+- not end with a period

 *The title will be directly visible in the release notes.*